It is never easy to grow tropical plants at home. Moreover, developing a shade-loving tropical plant like Caladium Candidum may seem challenging.

-Caladium Candidum is toxic to animals and humans; hence, consider keeping the plant out of reach.
+Caladium Candidum is toxic to animals and humans; hence, it keeps the plant out of reach.

-The calcium crystals found in the leaves and stem can induce drooling and vomiting in young children.
+Calcium oxalate crystals induce drooling and vomiting in young children.

 If you suspect they have consumed the plant, rinse their airways and nose with water.